 Understanding DMX’s Battle with Substance Abuse

 DMX ranks among those artists who have been open about their substance use struggles and the impacts on their lives and relationships.
 In the mid-1980s, when DMX was better known as Earl Simmons, he met a local rapper who went on to become his mentor, Ron Ready.
 At the time, he did not drink alcohol, smoke cigarettes, or weed, or anything.
-However, Ron Ready tricked him into using crack cocaine on the pretext of offering a cigarette - at the age of just 14.
+However, Ron Ready tricked him into using crack cocaine on the pretext of offering a cigarette at the age of just 14.
 Simmons lamented this fact later - that his mentor had let down a child who looked up to him.
 However, it must be said that Ron Ready denied these claims after Simmons’s death.

 Ever since, he has struggled with substance use a great deal.
 In 2016, he was found unconscious in a hotel parking lot and was not breathing as medics arrived at the scene.
 While no drugs were found in his possession, an onlooker said that he had consumed some kind of powdered substance before passing out.

 However, Simmons was not just known for his struggles with substance use - he was also known for trying several times to get his life back on track by entering rehab in 2002, 2017, and 2019.
 In fact, he even went as far as to cancel an upcoming concert in 2017 to enter rehab.
-While fans have stuck by his side, he faced multiple legal charges, like drug possession, tax evasion, and even animal cruelty.
+While fans have stuck by his side, he faced multiple legal charges, such as drug possession, tax evasion, and even animal cruelty.

 How Addiction Affected DMX’s Career and Personal Life?

 DMX entered the music industry as a force to be reckoned with.
 With a voice that commanded attention, he delivered chart-topping hits, earning both fame and critical acclaim.
 However, fame comes with a dark side as well.
-One completely overlooked.
+One is completely overlooked.
 Behind the shiny spotlight of rap, DMX’s journey is that of a man whose career had been adversely impacted by his deep-seated struggles with addiction and the other complications that circle back to addiction.

 He found himself facing many legal troubles, including drug possession, violating drug probation, theft, aggravated assault, and animal cruelty.
 In fact, in 2016, when he had to be resuscitated after being found unconscious at a hotel parking lot, the medic delivered Narcan, an opioid-reversal medication, and DMX responded immediately.
 However, he denied that it was an opioid overdose and instead suggested it was an asthma attack.

 DMX’s life is a complex one.
-While DMX drug addiction is indeed a reality, so is his recovery journey.
+While DMX's drug addiction is indeed a reality, so is his recovery journey.
 He entered rehab multiple times, even going so far as to cancel concerns.
 His Instagram post read something like this post canceling a concert to enter rehab in 2016 - “In his ongoing commitment to putting family and sobriety first, DMX has checked himself into a rehab facility.
 He apologizes for his cancelled shows and thanks his fans for their continued support.”

 While fans have continually supported DMX in his lifetime, there are lessons to be learned from his life.
 His life stands as a testament to the struggles millions of those who use substances and embark on a journey to recovery face worldwide.
 But at the crux of it all is an unyielding spirit that refuses to give up and says this is the end.
 No, the hope for recovery is real.
-Early intervention can lead to a better prognosis, but anybody can recover from substance use no matter where they are in their journey.
+Early intervention can lead to a better prognosis, but anybody can recover from substance use, no matter where they are in their journey.

 The Impact of Celebrity Addiction on Public Awareness